The key marketing trends for 2021 to start planning for now in B2B and B2C are:

 And why does this matter now?
 According to the CMO Survey, 62.3% of marketers believe the pandemic has made marketing more important than ever.
 In simple terms, marketing has claimed a seat at the table and is actively driving the company agenda.
 Furthermore, a dedicated marketing director on board is proven to help you to grow revenue by up to 8%.

-Prime your team for marketing leadership success with marketing management skills and executive workshops with Think Beyond.
+Prime your team for marketing leadership success with marketing management skills and executive workshops.

 Planning for 2021

 Now is the time to think beyond Covid-19.
 Now is the time to prepare your marketing strategy and leadership team for 2021.
 Focus on your plan now for 2021 will pay dividends.